naborlozada/Alfaro_et_al_2025_Aalbo_heatwaves/README.md

 ---

 Description:\
-This repository contains the datasets require to reproduce the transcriptomics anlyses for the different life stages of *Aedes albopictus* exposed to different heatwaves.
+This repository contains the datasets require to reproduce the transcriptomics analyses for the different life stages of *Aedes albopictus* exposed to different heatwaves.

 Directories:
 - datasets: